 - Choose a water-efficient irrigation system such as drip irrigation for your trees, shrubs, and flowers.

 - Water deeply but less frequently to create healthier and stronger landscapes.

 - Put a layer of mulch around trees and plants to reduce evaporation and keep the soil cool.
 Organic mulch also improves the soil and prevents weeds.

 - Overwatering is one of the most common mistakes people make.
 Try this easy watering calculator to help determine how much you should be watering outside.

 - If you really want to be a sophisticated water user, invest in a weather-based irrigation controller—or a smart controller.
 These devices will automatically adjust the watering time and frequency based on soil moisture, rain, wind, and evaporation and transpiration rates.

 - Check with your local water agency to see if there is a rebate available for the purchase of a smart controller.

-- Invest in a water broom.
-If you have to use water to clean up outside, a water broom will attach to your hose but uses a combination of air and water pressure to aid cleaning.
-Water brooms can use as little as 2.8 gallons per minute (gpm) to remove dirt, food spills, leaves, and litter from concrete and asphalt while a standard hose typically uses 5 to 20 gpm.
+- If you have to use water to clean up outside, a water broom that attaches to your hose but uses a combination of air and water pressure to aid cleaning.